Managing many Helm Charts with Kluctl

 This post has shown the “push” flow of Kluctl by simply calling Kluctl from your local machine.
 The same flow can be adapted to a pipeline based CI/CD system, e.g. Github Actions or Gitlab CI.

-Kluctl also offers a pull based flow, implemented through the Kluctl controller (GitHub repository is located here).
+Kluctl also offers a pull based flow, implemented through the Kluctl controller.
 This is comparable to how Flux does it, you deploy a KluctlDeployment custom resource and the controller handles reconciliation via periodic deployments.

 Kluctl vs Flux/ArgoCD/Helmfile